atmodatcode/conda-vs-mamba/README.md

 https://github.com/mamba-org/mamba

-## Run this demo on binder
+## Let's try it out in a web browser!

-You can run this demo with binder on a Linux system:
+Click on the button to run this demo with Binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/atmodatcode/conda-vs-mamba/HEAD)

-A Jupyter notebook opens ... we will not use it!
+It takes a while...

+and then a Jupyter app opens.
-On the right side of the notebook you will find a button `New`.
+On the top right, you will find the button `New`.
-Please launch a terminal with: `New -> Terminal`
+Please launch a Linux terminal with: `New -> Terminal`

-**Note**: binder has a timeout after 10 minutes of inactivity.
+**Note**: Binder has a timeout after 10 minutes of inactivity.

 ## Prepare conda/mamba